vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 icon: creative
 ---

-With `vuepress-plugin-blog2`, you can easily bring blog feature into your themes.
+With `vuepress-plugin-blog2`, you can easily bring blog feature into your theme.

 ## How it works